jarekmachaj/cost-accounting/README.md

 ```

 # Web UI
-There is a simple proxy mechanism to access API from client app:
+There is a simple proxy mechanism to access API from client app (there is a small ui bug in selling form that i did not fixed):

 ![image](https://github.com/user-attachments/assets/4d1e971b-e2b3-4533-8604-1aadd7531757)